imgntn/vr_code_portfolio/readme.md

 a steering behavior where the rat avoids avatars and other obstacles.

-[a* pathfinding example using easystar library and tween.js](https://github.com/highfidelity/hifi/blob/master/script-archive/libraries/easyStarExample.js) pathfinding algorithm that finds a path through a grid of obstacles
+[a* pathfinding example using easystar library and tween.js](https://github.com/highfidelity/hifi/blob/master/script-archive/libraries/easyStarExample.js) pathfinding algorithm that finds a path through a grid of obstacles.

 EXPERIMENTS